se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 ## C# Syntax Features

-Most programming languages/frameworks have their own unique quirks, which can be utilised for better code quality.
-This section covers some **interesting and noteworthy features** that can help make code more concise, and most are common to other languages such as Java and Swift.
+This section covers some **interesting and noteworthy features** of C#, and most are common to other languages such as Java and Swift.

 ### Object/Array/Collection Initializers